Calibrating the MATILDA framework#

 Run MATILDA with default parameters#

 We will force MATILDA with the pre-processed ERA5-Land data from Notebook 2.
 Although MATILDA can run without calibration on observations, the results would have extreme uncertainties.
-Therefore, we recommend to use at least runoff observations for your selected point to evaluate the simulations against.
-Here, we load runoff observations for your example catchment from 1982 to 2020 (with gaps).
+Therefore, we recommend to use at least discharge observations for your selected point to evaluate the simulations against.
+Here, we load discharge observations for your example catchment.
+As you can see, we have meteorological forcing data since 1979 and discharge data since 1982.
+However, most of the glacier datasets used start in 2000/2001 and glaciers are a significant part of the water balance.
+In its current version, MATILDA is not able to extrapolate glacier cover, so we will only calibrate the model using data from 2000 onwards.

 Show code cell source